FarooqAR/learn-javascript/Exercise1.md

 An email will not contain any capital alphabets.

-A name consists of a First Name and Last Name separated by a space.
+A name consists of a `First Name` and `Last Name` separated by a space.
 You have to convert it to an email like this:

 `Muhammad Ali` -> `muhammad.ali@saylani.org`

 `ahsan Bashir` -> `ahsan.bashir@saylani.org`

-If the length of First Name is greater than `8`, just use the initial letter of First Name.
+If the `length` of `First Name`is greater than `8`, just use the initial letter of `First Name`.
 For example:

 `Azarafrooz Hameed` -> `a.hameed@saylani.org`